NATO defense ministers begin discussions on new Russia strategy

 AI

-Politico reports that NATO ministers are meeting next week to review the alliance’s longstanding policy towards Russia as a response to the growing threats posed by the Kremlin.
+Politico reports that NATO defense ministers are meeting next week to review the alliance’s longstanding policy towards Russia as a response to the growing posed by the Kremlin.
 A draft of the new strategy has not yet been released.

 This move is in response to the deteriorating relationship between NATO and Russia.

-NATO members have different approaches to a new strategy.
+NATO have different approaches to a new strategy.
 A NATO diplomat revealed some countries’ concern that a new, aggressive strategy could destabilize Russia.
-Hungary and are two NATO members that continue to maintain contact, recognizing the strategic value of engaging with Russia.
+Hungary and Slovakia are two NATO members that continue to maintain contact, recognizing the strategic value of engaging with Russia.

 Read More @ euromaidanpress.com